Managing Permissions in Anypoint Platform

 For more information about these specific scopes, see Roles.

-Since API versions and Products deployment environments are grouped under organizations (and optionally under business groups too), to access them you need to have an account that owns the necessary permissions and that belongs to its corresponding organization or business group (if such resource exists).
+Because API versions and Products deployment environments are grouped under organizations and optionally under business groups, accessing them requires an account with the necessary permissions that belongs to the corresponding organization or business group.

 Roles assigned at the root organization level can reference only resources that are at the root organization level, and roles that belong to a business group can reference only resources within that business group.